NBKRedSpy/QM_HighlightDamagingEffects/README.md

 This mod highlights the wound boxes that are causing damage.

 The color can be changed in the configuration file.

+## Known Issue
+When fixing a wound, the wound highlight will not be updated until the player moves.

 ## Game Difficulty
 The game notifies a player that they are taking damage by flashing the wound and player as well as making a "crunching" sound.
 The subtly of the notification may be a gameplay decision.